 Sports merchandise retailer Fanatics.com reported a 500-percent increase in Peyton Manning merch sales in the week after his Broncos clinched a spot in the Super Bowl a couple years back.

-And after his team won it and he retired several weeks later, sales of his apparel increased even more.
+And after Manning's team won and he retired several weeks later, sales of his apparel increased even more.

 Clearly, learning just a little bit about football can pay off big for Amazon sellers.